 There were no significant environmental effects found that were associated with Allied Concrete's operations.
 Despite the noticeable deposition of concrete fines on the bed of the tributary at the culvert inlet, unidentified Galaxiid, thought possibly to be Banded Kokopu were found at this location during site visit on 11 March 2015 (Photo 1).
 The presence of these fish is indicative of the stream's life supporting capacity.
-Fish were again noted to be present in this area at an inspection during the year under review.

-Receiving water monitoring found no adverse environmental effects associated with discharges from the site.
+Receiving water monitoring found no adverse environmental effects associated with discharges from the site during the year under review.